labs-js/turbo-git/README.md

 > First, execute `git add` like you usually do, then commit using `turbo commit` command as follows:

-    turbo commit "my commit message"
+    turbo commit

 After that, you'll see the possible tags for your turbo-commits:

 <img src="assets/prompt-tag-preview.png" alt="prompt-tag-screnshoot" width="600"/>

-Choose your tag to wrap your commit message, press enter and you're done.
+Choose your tag to wrap your commit message, press enter.

+Now insert your commit title and you're done

 Congrats!
 You did your first turbo-commit.